JobiJoba/jobijoba.github.io/_posts/2019-07-01-daily-work-01-july.md

 title: Weekly work - 01 July
 tags:
 - progression
+description: Detail of my progression for the first week.
+Some YouTube video, Thai typing.

 ---
 This week, I've worked mainly on [http://thai-notes.com/typing/typingtrainers.shtml](http://thai-notes.com/typing/typingtrainers.shtml "http://thai-notes.com/typing/typingtrainers.shtml") to master the Thai keyboard.
 I've reached the lesson 25 so far but before continuing I'm trying to master the previous letter so this week I'm repeating the word lesson (For the people interested : 4-8-12-15-17-21-25).